RachithP/Computer-Vision/README.md

-# CMSC426--Computer-Vision
+# Computer Vision based projects
-Projects done in this course at University of Maryland, College Park.
+Projects done are part of the CMSC426 course at University of Maryland, College Park.